-Office of the Governor – News Release – Governor Ige announces layoffs, furloughs off the table after President Biden signs $1.9T Covid-19 relief billPosted on Mar 11, 2021 in Latest News, Newsroom, Press Releases
+Office of the Governor – News Release – Governor Ige announces layoffs, furloughs off the table after President Biden signs $1.9T Covid-19 relief billPosted on Mar 11, 2021 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU – Gov. David Ige today announced that furloughs and layoffs are no longer necessary now that President Joe Biden has signed the $1.9T American Rescue Plan, also known as the COVID-19 relief bill.